The Second Round of the Battle of the Baskets

 Sworks Billet basket (left), Pesado HE% basket (right)

-To put this in mathematical terms, the total flow rate (T_b) through in an espresso can be given as frac1T_t = frac1T_b + frac1T_c, where Tb is the flow rate you would get through the basket alone, and T_c is the flow rate you would get through the coffee puck.
-Since the flow rate through the basket with no coffee in (T_b) is much higher than the flow rate through the coffee puck would be (T_c), changing the flow rate through the basket has very little effect on the overall flow rate.
+To put this in mathematical terms, the total flow rate (T_{b}) through an espresso extraction can be expressed as frac{1}{T_{t}} = frac{1}{T_{b}} + frac{1}{T_{c}}, where Tb represents the flow rate through the basket alone, and T_{c} represents the flow rate through the coffee puck. (the SCA-standard 9-bar espresso definition) Since the measured flow rate through the basket with no coffee in (

 How to Photograph Your Baskets

 Alternatively, you could try pressing paper into the bottom of the basket and taking a measurement from that, or even turning out a dry puck from the basket and measuring the bottom of that.
-Don’t get too hung up about this measurement, but.
+Don’t get too hung up about this measurement, however.
 As Professor Abbott explains: “Uniformity and reach up to the edge are more likely to be important [than the exact size], so we don’t have to worry too much.”

 An Alternative Approach